alvaroOnCode/writing-json-from-endpoint/README.md

 Set options in `config.output` object in `index.js`:

-- `clearOnInit | boolean`: Use this to remove all existing files in output directory.
+- `clearOnInit | boolean` Use this to remove all existing files in output directory.
-- `dir | string`: Use this to set output folder.
+- `dir | string` Use this to set output folder.

 ## 📈 Roadmap